-Add forms directly to your page using the form widget.
-This is a great alternative to using a button to link to your form.
+Add forms directly to your page or pop-up using the form widget.
+Learn to connect integrations, filter spam opt-ins, and set up a follow-up for those that subscribe like a thank you page and lead magnet.
 The form widget is also included by default in Drag & Drop pop-ups.

 Name your form

 First, make sure to name your form something unique to the page or pop-up you've created.
 The form name will default to the date and time it was created.

 If you've got Lead Notifications set up on your form, this form name will be used in the subject line of your Lead Notifications emails.

 Add an integration

 Before editing your form widget's settings, the first thing you'll want to do is connect an integration where you would like to send your leads.

 Add any other integrations you’d like, such as an email service provider like Drip or Mailchimp.

 The form widget will only have a field for email by default.
 You can set it up with other fields as needed.
 Once it's placed on your page, you’ll want to:

 - Hover over the form and click Edit Integrations (or click anywhere on the form to load the integration settings)